catabriga/graphwar/readme.md

 Just type them on the game chat to use them.

+## Running The Game

+Compile the game using the make command (or on your favorite IDE).

+To run the game execute graphwar.jar.

 ## Running Local Servers

 To run a local server and connect to it you must pass the ip of the local server to graphwar